lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-06-01-Formalising-Incompleteness-III.md

 ### Well-formed de Bruijn terms and formulas

-A de Bruijn index identifies the corresponding binder, and we've a problem if it doesn't exist.
+A de Bruijn index requires a matching binder, and we've a problem if it doesn't exist.
-The notion of de Bruijn terms and formulas being well-defined is straightforward to formalise.
+The notion of de Bruijn terms and formulas being *well-formed* is straightforward to formalise.
 As always, we begin with the terms:

 <pre class="source">